 modify: 's3://<bucket>/<object>'

-View metadata
+View Metadata

-From the Exoscale Console
+From the Portal:

-To view the metadata associated with an Object, you need to edit the Object:
+To view the metadata associated with an object, you need to edit the object:

-• Click on the STORAGE menu
+• Click on STORAGE in the main navigation.

-• Select your bucket
+• Select your bucket.

-• Click on the Metadata tab
+• Click on on the Metadata tab.

-We assume you are using s3cmd.
+We assume for this example you are using S3cmd.

 The info command will return information on an object, including its metadata.